nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 | **Option 2** <br> Allow users to find by block keywords | Possibly more accurate searches.         | Higher possibly that search is unsuccessful due to error in keywords. |

 ### Mark feature
+#### Rationale
 FRIDAY allows users to mark the Mastery Checks of certain students as passed.
+This would help the user keep track of which students have already completed and passed their Mastery Checks.

-### Implementation
+#### Implementation
 The mark command is implemented by a `MarkMasteryCheckCommand`.
 The `MasteryCheck` of a student contains a boolean `isPassed`, which is set to false by default for sample students and when a student is added to the list.

 Below is an activity diagram depicting the implementation of the mark command.